Faith, Not Sight

 Many people accuse believers who stand in faith on God’s promises, saying they are in denial of the situation.
-Not true!

 Here is the difference between faith and denial: denial is a refusal to accept something as factual whereas faith is a belief in a higher reality — God’s promises — which always trumps the natural.
 So in the case of an illness: